rm3028/Monster-Killer/README.md

 # Monster-Killer
 * Project name: Monster-Killer
-* Description: The goal of the game is to kill all of monsters without being hit by them.
+* Description: A OpenGL based game.
+The goal of the game is to kill all of monsters without being hit by them.
 * Libraries:
   * IDE: Visual Studio 2019
   * Platform Toolset: Visual Studio 2019 (v142)